-The Invisible Battle: Fighting Depression With Light Therapy
+The Invisible Battle: Strengthening Mental Health with Light Therapy

 Monday, November 11 is Veteran's Day.
 In addition to donating 100 HappyLight® Luxe light therapy lamps to Team RWB, we are also donating 10% of our profits on Veterans Day to the organization and the Veterans it supports!

-Mental health awareness, and depression in particular, is a subject very important to us at Verilux.
+Mental health awareness is a subject very important to us at Verilux.
 We support the military and its veterans and understand that mental health awareness is just as important, if not more so, for them.

-In honor of Veteran's Day, and to continue to shed light on depression (let's keep working on breaking down that stigma), here is some useful information!
+In honor of Veteran's Day, and to continue to shed light on how light therapy can help (let's keep working on breaking down that stigma), here is some useful information!

 Depression is more common that we think, a lot more common.